 - Ňgreen superfoodsÓ except for kelp capsules

 - all coconut products (a sub-tropical fruit)

 - fermented foods except a little miso, a little cheese, and a little yogurt or kefir if you like.
-These are not required or important foods for nutritional balancing.
+These are not required or important foods for development.

 - most nutritional supplements.